Cyanox62/pages/page.md

 5B41EBBA | jmp 5B59E8C1                 ;  Jump to the address of our code cave!
 ```

-With the first half of the hook in place, it's time to start writing our custom instructions into the code cave for us to execute after jumping there.<br>
+With the first half of the hook in place, it's time to start writing our custom instructions into the code cave for us to execute after jumping there.

 Hang onto your hats, this will get a bit bumpy.

 ***

-Our end goal will be to make the program execute these three instructions:
+Let's review our main goal here, which boils down to executing these three instructions:
 ```asm
 mov word ptr ds:[base_address+125D3],C033 mov word ptr ds:[base_address+125D5],9090